josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🪞_ethical_censorship_continuum.md

 ## 🏮 Footer

-*Ethical Censorship Continuum* defines the moral gradient between protective silence and authoritarian erasure.
+*🪞 Ethical Censorship Continuum* defines the moral gradient between protective silence and authoritarian erasure.
 It completes the suppression triad alongside *Authoritarian Century — Bridge of Register* and *Banned Books and the Timing of Truth*.

 *Silence without expiry is not ethics; it’s inertia disguised as care.*

-_Last updated: 2025-11-01_
+_Last updated: 2025-11-06_